oliver32767/cork/readme.md

 This enables you to configure your service on the fly and can also be used to coordinate the state of your service with an external process
 (useful for automated tests which may need to verify request content, for example).

-*How It Works*
+**How It Works**

 On any given cork service, there is a special route used to perform these operations: `/~cork`.
-State can be set by POSTing a <value> as the request's body to `/~cork/<key>`, which is recieved by the service.
+State can be set by POSTing a \<value\> as the request's body to `/~cork/<key>`, which is recieved by the service.
 The POST request's body is appended to the MultiDict `cork.state` using the key specified.

 To get state from a running service, send a GET request to `/~cork/<key>`.
 The response will be in the form `key=value`.

-**Using cork.py to set and get state from a Cork service**
+**Using cork.py to Set and Get State From a running Cork Service**

+Though not required, Cork comes with a simple built-in mechanism for setting and getting data this way.
-Assume for example that we've already started a service on `localhost:7085`.
+Assume for example that we've already started a service on the default host:port, though the following uses respect the `--host` and `--port` options.
 To set state data use the command:

     $ ./cork.py --set-state "foo=bar" "baz=spaces only work if the argument is quoted"